kaloster/react-accuweather/README.md

 ## Env Variables

-.env with the following is required:
+.env with the following is required (see .env.development.local):

 `REACT_APP_BASE_URL=http://dataservice.accuweather.com/`